-The BLM continues to work with local, state, and federal officials to reopen recreation sites throughout California as quickly and safely as possible.
-Because the safety of our visitors and employees is our top priority, some areas including developed campgrounds, restrooms and other facilities remain temporarily closed and we encourage visitors to check the list below before planning their visit.
-Field staff continue to clean and prepare additional sites so they will be ready for visitors soon.
+The BLM continues to work with local, state, and federal officials to support responsible recreation on public lands throughout California.
+Because the safety of our visitors and employees is our top priority, some areas including developed campgrounds, restrooms and other facilities may be temporarily closed.
+We encourage visitors to check the list of temporarily closed sites and amenities below before planning their visit.

 Additionally, the BLM is temporarily restricting in-person public access to visitor centers and public rooms in our California offices.
 Please check with individual offices regarding specific facilities and services available.
 Visit https://on.doi.gov/38ZT5OI for a complete list of BLM California contact information.